dataform-co/dataform-segment/README.md

 For more advanced uses cases, see the [example.js](https://github.com/dataform-co/dataform-segment/blob/master/definitions/example.js).

-## Tables
+## Data models

-This package creates the following tables.
+This primary outputs of this package are the following data models (configurable as tables or views).

 ### `segment_sessions`